telerik/ajax-docs/controls/treeview/migrating-from-radtreeview-for-asp.net-to-asp.net-ajax.md

 ---
 title: Migrating from RadTreeView for ASP.NET to ASP.NET AJAX
-page_title: Migrating from RadTreeView for ASP.NET to ASP.NET AJAX | RadTreeView for ASP.NET AJAX Documentation
+page_title: Migrating from RadTreeView for ASP.NET to ASP.NET AJAX - RadTreeView
-description: Migrating from RadTreeView for ASP.NET to ASP.NET AJAX
+description: Check our Web Forms article about Migrating from RadTreeView for ASP.NET to ASP.NET AJAX.
 slug: treeview/migrating-from-radtreeview-for-asp.net-to-asp.net-ajax
 tags: migrating,from,radtreeview,for,asp.net,to,asp.net,ajax
 published: True